Biden to ask Congress for more Ukraine aid after earlier U.S. funding runs dry - NewsBreak

 WASHINGTON — President Joe Biden is preparing to ask Congress for billions more in aid to Ukraine as the war shifts to the Eastern regions of the country, following Russia’s failure to take the capital city of Kyiv.

-“I’m asking the Defense Department to put together what they think we need,” Biden said this week.
+“I’m asking the Defense Department to put together what they think we need,” Biden said last week.

 If Democrats and Republicans in Congress reach a quick agreement on the new Ukraine aid in the coming days and weeks, it’s also possible they could attach stalled COVID-19 aid to the bill and move them through the House and Senate together.